nuxeo/nuxeo-bench-site/content/11b-documents.md

 <a href="https://youtu.be/KOO5S4vxi0o"><img src="https://media.giphy.com/media/aqSl7Dw5HTojK/giphy.gif"/></a>

-Here the critical result is not so much the total number of documents, but the fact that we can:
+Here the critical result is not so much the total number of documents, but rather the fact that we can:

 - split the data into multiples repositories
 - adjust each repository storage according to cost/performances trade-off